TheOdinProject/curriculum/ruby/ruby.md

 #### A Brief Summary
 `Enumerable` gives you lots of useful ways of doing something to every element of an array or hash, which is a very common type of need when you're building programs.

+`.each` is an iterator method you've seen plenty of times before now and it basically just goes through each item in the object you called it on and passes it to the block that you specified.
+It will return the original object that it was called on:

+    > [1,2,3].each { |num| print "#{num}! " }
+    1!
+2!
+3! => [1,2,3]

+Sometimes you also want to know what position in the array you are... so just use `each_with_index`, which will pass that into the block as well:

+    > ["Cool", "chicken!", "beans!", "beef!"].each_with_index do |item, index|
+    >   print "#{item} " if index%2==0
+    > end
+    Cool beans! => ["Cool", "chicken!", "beans!", "beef!"]

 What if I want to keep only the even numbers that are in an array?
 The traditional way would be to build some sort of loop that goes through the array, checks whether each element is even, and starts populating a temporary array that we will return at the end.
-We haven't covered iterators yet, but it might look something like:
+It might look something like:

+    class Array
+      def keep_evens
+        result_array = []
+        for num in self
+          result_array << num if num % 2 == 0
+        end
+        return result_array
+      end
+    end

-    my_array = [1,2,3,4,5,6,7,8,100]
+    > my_array = [1,2,3,4,5,6,7,8,100]
-    #
+    > my_array.keep_evens
+    => [2,4,6,8,100]

+That's too much code and too much hassle.
+When all you're doing is pulling out, or *selecting*, certain items based on some criteria, you'd be better served using **`select`** instead.
+It will run the block on every item of your object and return a new object that contains only those items for which the original block returned `true`:

+    > my_array.select{|item| item%2==0 }
+    => [2,4,6,8,100]      # wow, that was easy.

+You win this round, Ruby.
+What if instead of selecting only a few items we want to keep all items but modify them somehow?
+That sounds a lot like we're doing something and `collect`ing the results, doesn't it?  `collect` will run your block and give you an object filled with whatever your block returned each time.
+Ruby says:

+    > my_array.collect{|num| num**2 }
+    => [4,16,36,64,10000]

+You've heard of **`map`**?
+It's the EXACT same method as collect, just called something different.
+Some people visualize it in their heads as doing something and collecting the results, other people see it as re-mapping your original object through some sort of transformation.
+It's more conventional to use `map` but both work the same way.

+Here's a theoretical example more like what you might see when you've got your own website built using Rails, where we may want to send only an array filled with our users' emails out to your view:

+    u = User.all
+    @user_emails = u.map { |user| user.email }

+**Iterators Cheat Sheet**
+* `each` returns the original object it was called on because it's really used for its side effects and not what it returns
+    * `each_with_index` passes not just the current item but whatever position in the array it was located in.
+* `select` returns a new object (e.g. array) filled with only those original items where the block you gave it returned `true`.
+* `map` returns a new object (e.g. array) filled with whatever gets returned by the block each time it runs.

     TOO ADVANCED?
 PUT IN LATER SECTION???